canadaprogrammer/edx-first-ios-app/README.md

     - The trick here is that we need to create a new ART for each plane
     - To do this, we would want to re-run a block of code... what construct?
     - We then call that function in our renderer() function

-### Demo: Create an Augmented Reality Project

-1. Create New Xcode Project
-2. iOS > Augmented Reality App > Next
-3. Choose team, Interface: Storyboard, Language: Swift, Content Technology: SceneKit > Next > Create
-4. Download a 3D model (fender_stratocaster) from https://developer.apple.com/augmented-reality/quick-look/
-5. Right click on art.scnassets > Click Add Files to "art.scnassets" > Downloads folder > Choose the downloaded 3D model (.usdz) > Add
-6. Click fender_stratocaster.usdz under art.scnassets
-   1. Click fender_stratocaster on the navigation area
-   2. Click Show the Node Inspector on the Untility area
-      1. Click Opacity and push tab button
-         1. Convert this document to SCN format > Convert
-         2. Remove "copy" from the filename, 'fender_stratocaster.scn'
-         3. Delete fender_stratocaster.usdz
-7. Click fender_stratocaster.scn
-   1. Click fender_stratocaster on the navigation area
-      1. Click Show the Node Inspector on the Untility area
-         1. Change the Scale to all 0.1
-         2. Change Position y to -10 on the Node Inspector for testing
-   2. Right click on fender_stratocaster
-      1. Click Focus Selection
-8. Click Viewcontroller.swift
-   1. Change `ship.scn` to `fender_stratocaster.scn` inside `viewDidLoad`
-9. Choose your device as a simulator
-10. Hit OK on you device for Camera permission

 ---